osdrv/config/README.md

 A merge tree combining these 2 structures is somewhat non-trivial.
 Given there is no chance the new structure will return both 1 and 42 for the key `foo.bar`: there must be a single value.
-What value should be returned depende on our preference, which is defined using weights.
+What value should be returned depends on our preferences, which are defined using weights.
 The value served by a data source with a highest weight wins.
 For the sake of simplisity, weights define a global order of config sources (providers): not per-key.

-Having this defined, we can see what would happen if we provide different weights to the input data structures:
+Having this established, we can see what would happen if we provide different weights to the input data structures:

 if envCfg has a weight 10 and staticFileCfg is weighted 20, the resulting value under the key `foo.bar` would be `42` (favoring staticFileCfg).
 If we flip the weights, the value returned by a merge structure would be 1.
-If there is only 1 provider serving this config key, there is no need to resolve the ambiguity.
+If there is only one provider serving this config key, no disambiguation is needed.

 The merge tree structure is called a `repository`.
 Config data sources are called `config providers`.